 The Stewart Copeland interview, along with my own experiences inspired this quote.

 “There’s a lot that goes on in the world of bands and making music.
 It’s most often a collaborative work of art, yet sometimes dreadful.
-The idea of being in a band seems at first mysterious.
-And then one day you learn how the sausage is really made.
+The idea of being in a band seems at first mysterious and naturally glamorous.
+And then one day you learn how the sausage is actually made.
+It’s not at all pretty.
+But, wow can it ever taste amazing!“

 ~ Mike